varlanv/java-test-konvence/README.md

 Such implementation has two key points as a result:

-1. The overhead added by running `testKonvenceEnforceAll` after each test run is absolutely minimal.
+1. The overhead added by running `testKonvenceApply` after each test run is absolutely minimal.
    No additional compilation or AST tree parsing and manipulation is done.
 If all of your tests already have stable test naming, and you introduce a new test method, only this test class and method will be processed.